Learn how to light up a necklace or bracelet!

 * Small fits most kids 12 and under.

-Design Your Bracelet or Necklace
+Step 3: Design Your Bracelet or Necklace

 Using your bead board as a guide, place beads in the grooves associated with your chosen size.
 For example, if you chose to make a small bracelet, fill just the two grooves labeled “S”.
 For a necklace, fill both long grooves.
-This will use all of the beads in your BeadKraft bead pack.

 You can place your RGB LEDboard and batteryboard on your bead board while you design.

-Prep Your Cord
+Step 4: Prep Cord

 Cut equal-sized pieces of cord and yarn.
 For the bracelet cut 12 inches of each, and for the necklace cut 20 inches of each.